-The pastry shell is crisp and crunchy, the perfect foil for potatoes.
+The pastry shell is crisp and crunchy, the perfect foil for potatoes and slightly sweet caramelised onions.
 Slice the potatoes as thinly as you possibly can for the best results (no need to peel).
 If you have a food processor, there’s a good chance it came with a shredding/slicing attachment.
 The slicing attachment is ideal for this recipe.

 While this feels a bit fancy, it’s really easy to make.
 Caramelised onions are a bit time consuming, of course, but it’s not active time.
 For a weekend dinner, it’s the best, especially served with a nice apple salad.